 Does it really matter if a CCRC is For-Profit vs Nonprofit?

 This week we’ll look more deeply into how the for-profit vs nonprofit status of CCRCs (Continuing Care Retirement Communities) impacts the residents.
 This topic came up last week when we sat in on a sales presentation by a nonprofit LifeCare CCRC.
 The sales pitch proudly proclaimed their nonprofit status.
 This was shortly after discussing the CCRC’s recent bankruptcy reorganization for excessive construction debt.
 The presenter claimed the creditors suffered from the reorganization…..not the residents.
-As a nonprofit they didn’t have to pay shareholders.
+As a nonprofit retirement community they didn’t have to pay shareholders.
 We decided to explore this topic in more detail.

 What does the for-profit vs nonprofit status say about the community?